-In fall 2017, an ambient lighting display will illuminate the falls.
-Accompanied by a rich soundscape, the experience will evoke the culture of Indigenous people and in particular the Algonquin heritage of the region.
-In addition to the illumination, interpretation panels will share the story of the presence of Indigenous peoples in the region.
+In fall 2017, a dynamic lighting display illuminated the Chaudière falls.
+Accompanied by a rich soundscape, the experience evoked the culture of Indigenous people and in particular the Algonquin heritage of the region.
+In addition to the illumination, interpretation panels shared the story of the presence of Indigenous peoples in the region.

-This powerful tribute to Indigenous people is co-produced by the Ottawa 2017 Bureau and world-renowned Canadian production company Moment Factory, in collaboration with the local First Nations, and in consultation with representatives from local Métis and Inuit communities.
+This powerful tribute to Indigenous people was co-produced by the Ottawa 2017 Bureau and world-renowned Canadian production company Moment Factory, in collaboration with the Algonquins of Pikwakanagan First Nation, and in consultation with representatives from local Métis and Inuit communities